Econometrics, economics, finance, random rants.

-I never bogged on the following Arctic sea ice "trilogy" with Glen Rudebusch et al., as much of the research was done when the blog was dormant in the early 2020s.
-It is concerned with the timing of the first ice-free Arctic September -- what statistical time-series models robustly predict; why, in contrast, the large-scale structural climate models tend to get things so wrong; and why you should care.
+I never bogged on the Arctic sea ice "trilogy" below with Glenn Rudebusch et al., certainly not for lack of interest, but rather because much of the research was done when the blog was dormant in the early 2020s.
+The trilogy addresses the timing of the first ice-free Arctic (IFA) September -- the early IFA (late 2030s) robustly predicted by statistical time-series models; why, in contrast, the large-scale structural climate models tend to get things wrong with a much later IFA; and why you should care.
 I'm posting on it now not only because I simply think it's interesting and important (and I hope you will too), but also because it complements and contrasts with my next post (on a related but different Arctic sea ice trilogy).
 Stay tuned!

 Diebold, F.X. and Rudebusch, G.D.
 (2022), “Probability Assessments of an Ice-Free Arctic: Comparing Statistical and Climate Model Projections,” Journal of Econometrics, 231, 520-534.